ggseg/ggseg/README.md

 <img src="man/img/README-unnamed-chunk-3-2.png" width="50%" />

-The package also has a vignette, to help you get started using it.
-You can access it [here](https://lcbc-uio.github.io/ggseg/ggseg.html), or via R:
+The package also has several vignettes, to help you get started using it.
+You can access it [here](https://lcbc-uio.github.io/ggseg/), or via
+R:

 ``` r
 vignette("ggseg")